monk-ee/SplunkAppforAWSBilling/README.md

         -h, --help    show this help message and exit -d, --dryrun  Fake runs for testing purposes.

-You don't need to stop splunk for this script to run.
+You don't need to stop Splunk for this script to run.

 ### Processing
 #### usage: process_older_report.py [-h] [-d] year month

-A utility for processing older report files into splunk for processing.
+A utility for processing older report files into Splunk for processing.
 You will need to run the fetch script first with the appropriate date.

     positional arguments:
         year          The year in this format: 2014 (YYYY)